 A former Associated Press photographer with 10 years of international experience, she worked together with Seamus Conlan photographing more than 21,000 lost children to help reunite them with their parents after the Rwandan genocide in 1994.
 For the unique compilation image of 21,000 children they were given the Art Directors Club award and ‘The Lost Children of Rwanda’ was named one of the “100 images that changed the world” by Life magazine.

 Tara co-founded WorldPictureNetwork-WpN in 2000 an international photo agency with over 700 photographers in 72 countries.
-Tara formed international working partnerships to represent the work of WpN photographers in Celebrity/Entertainment, Reportage, and Commercial photography who created stories for over 5,000 of WpN’s global clients such as Vanity Fair,National Geographic,People Magazine,Time, Paris Match and Marie Claire.
+Tara formed international working partnerships to represent the work of WpN photographers in Celebrity/Entertainment, Reportage, and Commercial photography who created stories for over 5,000 of WpN’s global clients that included the worlds top 100 daily newspapers and magazine clients such as Vanity Fair,National Geographic,People Magazine,Time, Paris Match and Marie Claire.

 Tara also built the Multimedia division of WpN creating original programming for the web to be used on multiple platforms and mobile devices.
 She negotiated with Revolutionary Association of the Women of Afghanistan RAWA to smuggle out exclusive images of the executions in the Kabul soccer stadium that ran across the world to show the brutality of the Taliban and culminated into an international traveling exhibition that had it’s opening at the International Center of Photography in New York.
 The Guerilla Galleries was established by Tara Farrell to put the work of some of the world's best photographers in retail outlets and surprising places never before used as exhibition spaces.
 'Devil Dogs’ was the first of the Guerrilla Galleries bringing the work of photographer Lucian Read to the public .
 Lucian spent over a year in Iraq with the same group of Marines living with them through their first deployment to the battle of Fallujah and beyond.
 The opening drew over 1,000 people and over the course of a month over 3,000 people saw the exhibition that would not have normally gone to an exhibition.